MJoergen/touchdown_db/README.md

 ## Algorithm to generate the database
-In order to build up the database, I use an algorithm where the entire database of all legal positions is sweeped over multiple times, gradually populating the entries with the correct values.
-So during the computation, each position may be in three possible states: "Win", "Loss", or "Unknown".
+In order to build up the database, I use an algorithm where the entire database of all legal positions is sweeped over, multiple times, gradually populating the entries with the correct values.
+So while the computation is in progress, each position may be in three possible states: "Win", "Loss", or "Unknown".

 Initially, all legal positions are assigned the "Unknown" state, and then the program repeatedly loops over all legal positions until no more changes are